babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 configuration parameter, but that recommendation is not specific to `psql`.

-Note that Babelfish ships with a modified version of `psql`, which is intended for use by Babelfish development and should not be used by the general public.
+Note that Babelfish ships with a modified version of `psql`, which is intended for use by Babelfish development.
+This version can produce incorrect results, and should not be used in production.
-This modified `psql` is not supported, and using it could produce incorrect results.